 The castle’s interior has been well restored and it really gives you an insight into what life was like for the ruling Dukes in the Middle Ages.
 The dungeon and medieval Knight’s Hall are two of the highlights and the four corner towers, which can all be climbed, offer breathtaking views of Lake Thun and the Bernese Alps.

 Thun is just 25 minutes by train from the Swiss capital, Bern, and 30 minutes from Interlaken, and frequent services operate each day.
 The castle, which overlooks the city and lake, can be reached on foot from Thun Old Town in around 15 minutes via a footpath and the steep castle stairs.

 Entry to Thun Castle is just 10 CHF (€10) and you should allow at least two hours for your visit.

 Recommended by Kriszti from She Wanders Abroad

-Although Milan is mostly famous for the majestic Duomi di Milano (Milan Cathedral) and the beautiful Galleria Vittorio Emanuele II passage, if you have more than just one day in Milan it’s worth to check out Castello Sforzesco as well.
+Although Milan is mostly famous for the majestic Duomo di Milano (Milan Cathedral) and the beautiful Galleria Vittorio Emanuele II passage, if you have more than just one day in Milan it’s worth checking out Castello Sforzesco as well.